hitchyjs/odem/doc/guides/defining-models.md

 Right after creating a new instance of a model the **afterCreate** event is dispatched.
 Listeners are invoked providing access on created instance via `this`.

 ### beforeValidate()

+When validating current properties of an instance this event is emitted.

 ### afterValidate( errors ): errors